 Marriage Tips for Ministry Couples

-Properly dealing with tension and conflict helps build healthy relationships and stronger churches.
+Properly dealing with tension and conflict (before it gets out of control) is the key to keeping your marriage strong.
 Below are a few tips my husband and I use to minimize the damage when we don’t see eye to eye.

 - Ask God to take control.
 The moment tempers start to rise, ask God to control your actions and give you wisdom to deal with the situation.
-Prayer will give you the clarity you need in the heat of the moment to make good choices (1 Corinthians 14:33).
+Prayer will give you the clarity you need in the heat of the moment to make good choices.

 - Resist the urge to scream and yell.
 Never argue in front of church members or your children, and try to remain calm.
-It’s not easy, but this is one of the best ways to keep things from getting out of control (Proverbs 15:1).
+It’s not easy, but this is one of the best ways to keep things from getting out of hand.

 - Choose to forgive each other.
 Arguments stir up emotions and memories of past incidents.
 Forgiveness is a choice.
-Negative emotions may remain, but by choosing to forgive you begin to neutralize the situation (Ephesians 4:31-32).
+Negative emotions may remain, but by choosing to forgive you begin to neutralize the situation.

 - Think about why you fell in love.
 Meditate on your husband or wife’s positive attributes.
-This will be difficult in the heat of the moment, but if you think about why you fell in love with them the reasons for your fight may not seem as important (Philippians 4:8).
+This will be difficult in the heat of the moment, but if you think about why you fell in love with them the reasons for your fight may not seem as important.

 - Say something positive.
 Instead of saying the first negative thing that comes to mind, say something positive.
-It’s difficult to find something nice to say when you’re angry, but if you can’t say something productive, don’t say anything (Proverbs 18:21).
+It’s difficult to find something nice to say when you’re angry, but if you can’t say something productive, don’t say anything.

 - Go for a drive or walk away.
 Sometimes leaving the room is the only way to stop the argument.
 Most importantly, resist the urge to post on social media, call friends, or text while you are angry.
-This will give both of you time to calm down and not do something you may regret (Proverbs 15:1).
+This will give both of you time to calm down and not text or post something you may regret later.